entitiesofentities/msabuild/_posts/conf/2014-9-12-Seminars.md

 Organizers: Sarah Keller (University of Massachusetts-Boston), Leah Flack (Marquette)

-Anxiety, dread, and doubt have exerted a strong influence on modernist cultural production.
-Whether modernist works mitigate anxiety or exploit its energies, frequently they are marked by it in striking ways.
-Many of the foundational aspects of modern aesthetics (e.g., fragmentation, discontinuity, displacement) are shaped by and evoke apprehension, suggesting the crucial role anxiety has played in the formation and reception of modernist art.
-Moreover, modernist critiques of the culture industry, which are often marked by a mistrust of the ideological workings underpinning entertainment, underscore the prevalence of feeling ill at ease with modern phenomena.
-This seminar investigates intersections between anxious feelings and the forms and art works that express them, whether obliquely or directly.
-It invites scholars from multiple disciplines to consider this theme in relation to modernist artists, writers, filmmakers, and their audiences.
+Foundational aspects of modern aesthetics (e.g., fragmentation, discontinuity, displacement) are shaped by and evoke apprehension, suggesting the crucial role anxiety has played in the formation and reception of modernist art.
+Scholars from multiple disciplines are invited to investigate intersections between anxious feelings and artworks that express them in any modernist medium.
 ### 22. Modernism and Political Institutions

 Organizer: Matthew Stratton (UC Davis)